What Is Confetti in Cross Stitch? Why It Ruins Patterns and How to Fix It

 - Low contrast images where colors blend together

-- Small details that matter (eyes, text, fine lines)
+- Small details that matter (eyes, text and lettering, fine lines)

 A photo of your dog on a clean background converts beautifully.
 The same dog in a field of wildflowers?
 Confetti city.
+If your confetti came from a photo conversion, try reducing the color count first—that alone often eliminates 80% of scattered stitches.
 Check out our photo conversion guide for tips on choosing the right photos.
+Before you start stitching, run your dimensions through the fabric calculator to confirm the finished size works for your display.

 How to reduce confetti before you stitch